linh15/the-odin-project/foundations/JavaScript-basics.md

 - count: prints the number of times that this particular call to count() has been called.

   console.count("Hello"); // Hello: 1

+- timing: used to start a timer in order to track the duration of a particular operation.
+End the timing operation by calling console.timeEnd() and passing in the unique name of the timer console.time(label);
+  console.timeEnd(label);